mafulafunk/til/README.md

 This option prints number of line breaks (DOS Unix Mac), the byte order mark, and if the file is text or binary.

+### brace expansion

+    > echo a{p,c,d,b}e

+is expanded to:

+    ape ace ade abe

+In itself kinda useless, but think about:

+    > echo foo/bar/more/less/{first.foo,second.foo}
+    foo/bar/more/less/first.foo foo/bar/more/less/second.foo

+Exchange the `echo` with a `mv` and it executes a `move` of a file in a `distant` directory without explicitly writing out the full path.

+    > mv foo/bar/more/less/{first.foo,second.foo}

 ## piping